Lerato-Makutu/paysim-fraud-analysis/README.md

 ## Project Overview
 This project analyzes mobile money transactions to understand transaction behavior, identify fraud patterns, and provide recommendations for improving fraud detection systems.

-The analysis was conducted using SQL on the PaySim financial transaction dataset.
+The analysis was conducted using SQL for data exploration and fraud detection, and Tableau to visualize transaction behavior and highlight key insights through an interactive dashboard.

 ## Objectives
 The goal of this analysis was to: